ArtskydJ/dcc-slideshow/README.md

 # goals

-- Extremely easy to create/modify songs and programs.
+- Extremely easy to create/modify songs and projects.
 No more copy and pasting slides together.
 - No more mis-matched styles; just a global `styles.css` file.
 - No bloated software (e.g. powerpoint, libre office)
 - Better keyboard shortcuts: